-14-19 points: You've already learned that wisdom can be found through others who have more life experience.
-You have also applied biblical truth to life experiences.
+- 14-19 points: Proverbs teaches us that wisdom should be desired more than any earthly treasure.
+You've already learned that wisdom can be found through others who have more life experience and have applied biblical truth to those experiences.
 Wisdom is a lifelong pursuit, so keep up the good work.

-8-13 points: You're on your way to walking in wisdom.
-The Bible teaches that respect and awe of the Lord are the beginning of knowledge.
+Being able to share wisdom is a treasure in itself. - 8-13 points: You're on your way to walking in wisdom.
+The Bible teaches that fear (respect and awe) of the Lord is the beginning of knowledge.
 Continue seeking His will and learning about His character through Bible study and prayer.
 Wisdom will save you from many painful experiences in life.
-When offering advice to others, seek God's wisdom about what to say.

-0-7 points: The Bible tells us that if we ask God for wisdom, He will give it to us (James 1:5-6).
-If you find that you're not learning from experience and are often making unwise choices, be sure to find a reliable adult you can seek out for advice.
+When offering advice to others, seek God's wisdom about what to say. - 0-7 points: Wisdom can come with experience, but it isn't guaranteed.
+The Bible tells us that if we ask God for wisdom, He will give it to us (James 1:5-6).
+If you find that you're not learning from experience and often making unwise choices, be sure to find a reliable adult you can seek out for advice.
 More important, read God's Word daily.
 (Hint: Proverbs is a book that is full of practical wisdom.)
-Also, take time to talk with/ listen to God about what you know and what you need to learn.
+Equally important, take time to talk with/listen to God about what you know and what you need to learn.
 He is listening and desires to teach you.